7 Signs You Should Consider a Career in Veterinary Medicine

 We reached out to Dr. Rexanne Struve, owner of Veterinary Associates of Manning, to learn about some of the signs that indicate you could be a great fit for this field.
 Keep reading to find out if you should consider thinking more seriously about pursuing veterinary medicine.

 You already know veterinarians work with a lot of animals, but you may not realize how many vets spend a good amount of their time interacting with other humans.
-This is particularly true for clinical practitioners like those who work with companion animals.
+This is particularly true for small animal or clinical practitioners like those who work with companion animals.

 SGU Veterinary Grad: “I’m making a difference”